bradfrost/atomic-design/chapter-5.md

 Since joining Salesforce, she's helped create the ultra-successful Lightning Design System and helps manage their growing design system team.
 Jina's story is not an isolated one; almost every guest Anna Debenham and I interviewed on the [Styleguides Podcast](http://styleguides.io/podcast) discussed how helpful their public-facing pattern library was for attracting talent.
 All that means that your a public style guide makes your organization *more* competitive, not less.

 ## Make it bigger
-A visible, cross-disciplinary, approachable pattern library is one that your team will frequently reference.
+A visible, cross-disciplinary, approachable pattern library is one that your team will come back to again and again.
 Use that to your advantage.
-Since the team's eyeballs are already fixated on that one resource, there's a big opportunity to extend it to include other helpful documentation like the voice and tone, brand, code, design principles and writing guidelines we discussed in chapter 1.
+Since the team's eyeballs are already fixated on that one resource, there's a big opportunity to extend it to include other helpful documentation like the voice and tone, brand, code, design principles and writing guidelines we discussed in [chapter 1](/chapter-1/).

-{% include figure.html src="../images/fpo.png" caption="[find good example] includes brand guidelines, voice and tone, code, and UI patterns" %}
+{% include figure.html src="../images/content/styleguide-harmony.png" caption="Intuit's Harmony design system includes a pattern library, design principles, voice and tone, marketing guidelines, and more.
+Housing this helpful documentation under one roof helps increase its visibility." %}

-Now, your organization may not necessitate every flavor of style guide out there, but the point is that **creating a centralized style guide hub builds more awareness of best practices, increasing the documentations' effectiveness**.
+Now, your organization may not need to create every flavor of style guide out there, but the point is that **creating a centralized style guide hub builds more awareness of best practices, increasing the documentation's effectiveness**.

+Another way to make the extend the functionality of the pattern library is to include native mobile app patterns alongside any web-based patterns.
+Once again, Intuit's Harmony design system

+{% include figure.html src="../images/content/styleguide-harmony-2.png" caption="Intuit's Harmony pattern library includes tabs to switch between web, iOS, and Android for each pattern.
+This allows the team to maintain a mostly consistent design system across platforms but also document pattern divergences when they occur." %}

 ## Make it agnostic
 The way your UI patterns are named will undoubtedly shape how they are used. **The more agnostic pattern names are, the more versatile and reusable they become**.